-What you must pay when you get these services Services that are covered for you Core D Value D Elite D Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition. \$120 copayment for each Medicare-covered emergency room visit.
-ER cost sharing is waived if you are admitted to the hospital within 3 days for the same condition.
+What you must pay when you get these services Services that are covered for you Core D Value D Elite D Emergency care Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse. hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
 Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
 Emergency care is covered worldwide.
-Please see Worldwide emergency and urgent care services row for details.
+Please see Worldwide emergency and urgent care services row for details. cost sharing is waived if for the same condition.
+If you receive emergency inpatient care after your ereturn to a network hospic covered or you must have Medicare-covered emergyou are admitted to the how care at an out-of-network emergency condition is stated in order for your care to e your inpatient care at the plan and your cost is the nospital. spital within 3 days k hospital and need abilized, you must to continue to be e out-of-network

-What you must pay when you get these services Services that are covered for you Core D Value D Elite D Plan provides Quartz® CashCard to make fitness membership payments.
+What you must pay when you get these services Services that are covered for you Core D Value D Elite D Fitness Benefit Plan provides Quartz® CashCard to make fitness membership payments.
 Swipe your card at any licensed fitness facility or online program that provides membership.
 Any fitness center services that usually have an extra fee are not included in this benefit.
 If for some reason you are unable to use your card, you can submit a reimbursement request via the card portal on your Quartz MyChart account.
 Amounts over monthly limit do not apply toward out-of-pocket maximum.
-All reimbursement requests need to be submitted to Quartz by January 31, 2025, to ensure payment. \$1,000 per year is provided on the Quartz® CashCard to be used toward Fitness Membership dues, Vision Hardware and non-emergent Transportation. \$1,200 per year is provided on the Quartz® CashCard to be used toward Fitness Membership dues, Vision Hardware and non-emergent Transportation. \$1,500 per year is provided on the Quartz® CashCard to be used toward Fitness Membership dues, Vision Hardware and non-emergent Transportation.
+All reimbursement requests need to be submitted to \$600 per year is provided on the Quartz® CashCard to be used toward Fitness Membership dues, Vision Hardware and non-emergent Transportation. \$750 per year is provided on the Quartz® CashCard to be used toward Fitness Membership dues, Vision Hardware and non-emergent Transportation. \$1,000 per year is provided on the Quartz® CashCard to be used toward Fitness Membership dues, Vision Hardware and non-emergent Transportation.